Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

 1. Push these commits to the `haskell-updates` branch of the Botnix/nixpkgs repository.

-1. Open a PR on Nixpkgs for merging `haskell-updates` into `master`.
+1. Open a PR on Botpkgs for merging `haskell-updates` into `master`.
 The recommended PR title and body text are described in the `merge-and-open-pr.sh` section.

 ## Notify Maintainers and Fix Broken Packages